 Putting things right

-If we decide to uphold a consumer’s complaint, we’ll base our decision for what the lender should do on the individual circumstances of the case.
-We may tell the lender to change the amount that’s owed, refund the customer, make arrangements so that the customer can pay more easily or pay compensation, depending on what’s happened.
+The exact details of how we’ll ask you to put things right will depend on the nature of the complaint, and how the customer lost out.
+We may tell you to change the amount that’s owed, or to refund the customer, or make arrangements so that the customer can pay more easily or pay compensation, depending on what’s happened.